syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Maximum-display-item-with-Expander.md

 ## Load more view customization

-SfAutoComplete allows customizing User Interface(UI) of Load More view.
+`SfAutoComplete` allows customizing User Interface(UI) of Load More view.

-To customize the load more text, add the custom UI in the `LoadMoreTemplate` API in SfAutoComplete as shown in below code snippet.
+To customize the load more text, add the custom UI in the `LoadMoreTemplate` API in SfAutoComplete, as shown in the following code snippet.

 {% tabs %}